harangp/tfjsctcloss/README.md

 ### Test

 CTC is a tricky alrgorythm, it has it's perks.
 The main problem is, that it requires lot's of data for the input, generates lot's of outputs, and it is hard to assemble a list of inputs - expected outputs pairs withouth doing tedious calculations.
-My approaxch is that there are obvious cases:
+My approach is that there are obvious cases:
 - matching inputs and labels should return a zero loss and zero gradiens
 - random noise inputs should produce "something" other than error
 - should handle signle elements and batched elements